-To be competitive on MyFonts, we strongly recommend creating even more characters to support a wider range of languages.
+To be competitive, we strongly recommend creating even more characters to support a wider range of languages.
 Not sure where to start?
 Try Adobe Latin 3 (331 characters) or Underware’s Latin Plus (445 characters).
 Want to figure out what languages your font supports?
 Check out Underware’s cool tool here.

 If your font is a caps only font, please duplicate the caps into the boxes for the lowercase letters.
 This makes it easier for customers to use your fonts.
 Even better, design a coordinating small caps or lowercase set!

 Remember, you’re creating these characters for a reason; these characters exist because customers need them.
 The more languages and currencies your fonts support, the more potential customers you have!

 - Eki.ee - Data on languages